-Plan Coverage Provisions Medical you pay the active employee con If you became disabled prior to If your disability extends beyond the lesser of the length of your disyour years of service (as shown become for the purposes of the Disability counting any part of a month in we service will be allowed (or not) un Pension Plan credited service, su D January 1, 2014: 52 weeks, you may continue medical coverage for sability or the medical continuation period, based on the LTD effective date) termination of your employment) Less than two years Six months Two years to less than five years Equal to your length of service Five years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan ation period, shown above, you may continue licable.
-The above continuation period is considered You commence short-term disability benefits; You receive disability benefits for 52 weeks (including LTD benefits); and Your employment is terminated, you will be eligible to pay the same rate that active employees pay for medical coverage for up to 36 months after your employment terminates, regardless of your years of service with Citi.
+Plan Coverage Provisions so including the 42 week period of CTD, as long as Medical you pay the active employee contr If you became disabled prior to If your disability extends beyond 5. lesser of the length of your disability years of service (as shown below) For the purposes of the Disability of the purpose of the Disability of the Di January 1, 2014: 2 weeks, you may continue medical coverage for the try or the medical continuation period, based on your construction.
+Plan, a year of service is each 12 months of service, inch you provided service.
+Service before a break in ler the rules similar to the rules for Citigroup Pension counting service prior to five consecutive one-year the time between your periods of Citi service be Medical continuation period after week 52 (the LTD effective date) Less than two years termination of your employment) Six months Two years to less than five years Equal to your length of service Five years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan I tion period, shown above, you may continue coverage above continuation period is considered part of the You commence short-term disability benefits; You receive disability benefits for 52 weeks (including LTD benefits); and Your employment is terminated, you will be eligible to pay the same rate that active employees pay for medical covera for up to 36 months after your employment terminates, regardless of your years of service with Citi.
 At the end of the medical continuation period, you may continue coverage through COBRA for up to 29 months, if applicable.
-Regardless of the commencement of your disability, the following applies: The Disability Administrator will medically manage your claim to determine your eligibility to continue in applicable health and welfare benefits at the active employee rate.
-If you are a totally disabled employee who has been denied LTD benefit due to a pre-existing condition, who did not enroll in or declined automat enrollment in LTD coverage, or who has reached the maximum benefit under th two-year limitation rule, the Disability Administrator will medically manage your claim, as well.
-Once you become disabled for more than 29 months and are approved for Soci Security disability or if earlier you become eligible for Medicare because you attained age 65, Medicare will become your primary medical coverage while benefits under the Citi plan become secondary.
-If you are receiving Social Security disability benefits due to your disability, you will be automatically enrolle in Medicare Parts A and B when you satisfy the eligibility requirements, unless you decline Medicare Part B coverage.
-There is typically a fee associated with Medicare Part B coverage.
-You should maintain your Medicare Part B coverage receive the maximum benefit under the Citi medical coverage because Citi will Dental pay benefits as if you are enrolled in Medicare Parts A and B. In addition, you may incur penalties if you enroll in Medicare Part B after you are initially eligible.
-Coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
-Then you may continue coverage under COBRA. and and their you may continue coverage and or Vision Coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
-Then you may continue coverage under COBRA.
-Basic Life and Basic AD&D insurance Coverage stops after 52 weeks, to coverage to an individual policy be out you can convert your Basic Life or Basic AD&D by calling the Citi Benefits Center through .
-See the For More Information section for detailed international assistance.
+Regardless of the commencement of your disability, the following applies: The Disability Administrator will medically manage your claim to determine your eligibility to continue in applicable health and welfare benefits at the active employ rate.
+If you are a totally disabled employee who has been denied LTD benefit due a pre-existing condition, who did not enroll in or declined automatic enrollment in LTD coverage, or who has reached the maximum benefit under the two-year limitation rule, the Disability Administrator will medically manage your claim, as we Once you become disabled for more than 29 months and are approved for Social Security disability or if earlier you become eligible for Medicare because you attained age 65, Medicare will become your primary medical coverage while benefits under the Citi plan become secondary.
+If you are receiving Social Securit disability benefits due to your disability, you will be automatically enrolled in Medicare Parts A and B when you satisfy the eligibility requirements, unless you decline Medicare Part B coverage.
+There is typically a fee associated with Medica Part B coverage.
+You should maintain your Medicare Part B coverage to receive t maximum benefit under the Citi medical coverage because Citi will pay benefits a you are enrolled in Medicare Parts A and B. In addition, you may incur penalties if Dental after you are initially eligible. ks, including the 13-week period of STD, as long as ibutions.
+Then you may continue coverage under Vision • ks, including the 13-week period of STD, as long as ibutions.
+Then you may continue coverage under Basic Life and Basic AD&D insurance coverage to an individual policy by at you can convert your Basic Life or Basic AD&D calling the Citi Benefits Center through ConnectOne More Information section for detailed instructions, esistance.